AdobeDocs/campaign-standard.en/help/automating/using/external-api.md

 * Ability to pass data in a JSON format to a 3rd party REST API endpoint
 * Ability to receive a JSON response back, map it to output tables and pass downstream to other workflow activities.
 * Failure management with an outbound specific transition

+### Transitionning from beta to GA {#from-beta-to-ga}

+With Campaign Standard 20.3 release, External API capability has moved trom Beta to General Availability (GA).

+As a consequence, if you were using beta External API activities, you need to replace them with GA External API activities in all workflows.
+Workflows that use the beta version of External API will stop working starting 20.3 release.

+When replacing External API activities, add the new External API activity to the workflow, manually copy over the configuration details, then delete the old activity.

+>>[!NOTE]
+>
+>You will not be able to copy over header values as those are masked within the activity.

+Next, reconfigure other activities in the workflow which point to and/or use data from the beta External API activity to point to and/or use data from the new External API activity instead.
+Examples of activities: email delivery (personalization fields), enrichment activity, etc.

+###  Limitations and guardrails {#guardrails}

 The following guardrails have been put in place for this activity: